Treatment Summary

 Reason for Recommendation:

-It is widely recognized and accepted that men with erectile dysfunction that is unreponsive to medical therapies should undergo placement of a penile prosthesis.
-There is debate as to whether penile prostheses should be considered even among men who are satisfied with PDE5s or ICI.
-However, it is our opinion that surgery should never be considered first line (given its permanence and potential for side effects) if a viable conservative option is available.
-Hence, if a man is satisfied with PDE5s or ICI therapies, he should be considered for non-surgical curvature correction options.
+It is widely recognized and accepted that men with erectile dysfunction that is unresponsive to medical therapies should undergo placement of a penile prosthesis.
+There is debate as to whether penile prostheses should be considered even among men who are satisfied with PDE5 inhibitors or intracavernosal injections (ICI).
+However, it is our opinion that surgery should never be considered first-line, given its permanence and potential for side effects, if a viable conservative option is available.
+Hence, if a man is satisfied with PDE5 inhibitors or ICI therapies, he should be considered for non-surgical curvature correction options.

 Men in the Early Phase of Disease